Yale ICF Advisory Board Member Spotlight: Andrew J. Redleaf YC ‘78

-The Yale ICF is creating a new series of blog posts to highlight our ICF Advisory Board Members.
-Our members are practitioners from various finance fields who are also Yale School of Management and Yale University alumni.
-They enjoy giving back to the Yale community by participating in panels, guest lecturing, and taking part in Q&A sessions with students.
+In this blog series, the Yale ICF will highlight ICF Advisory Board Members who are practitioners from various finance fields and alumni of the Yale School of Management and/or Yale University.
+Our board members enjoy giving back to the Yale community by participating in panels, guest lecturing, and taking part in Q&A sessions with students.
 Their generous financial support allows the Yale ICF to host events, sponsor academic initiatives, provide research support to faculty, and much more.
 The Yale ICF is grateful for their continued support!

 Andrew J. Redleaf YC ‘78 is the Former CEO & Founding Partner at Whitebox Advisors LLC.
 He is also the Honorary Chair of the Yale ICF Advisory Board.